-Maybe even those years's he was on the run from Saul and God's hand of protection was upon him.
-These are all great things in the life of David, but there is something else that I think shows the heart of David and we will see that in our studies here this evening.
+It could even be those years he was on the run from Saul and God's hand of protection was upon him.

+These are all great things in the life of David, but there is something else that I think shows the heart of David and we will see that in our study here this evening.
+And that is a heart of worship!

 In fact, there are two things that I think show us that David had a heart of worship for the Lord.

 What are those two things?

 One of them is bringing the Ark of God to Jerusalem.

 The other one is that he had a desire to build God a house to dwell in, a place of worship.
 That was truly David!

 Look at all the Psalms that David wrote, at least 75 of the 150 Psalms and there may be eleven of them that relate specifically to the bringing back the Ark of God attributed to David.

+My prayer as we study the life of David is that we would have a deeper love for God, a love to worship Him more and more, as David did!

-So with that said, let's begin reading in II Samuel chapter 6, starting in verse 1 and see what the Lord has for us as we study His Word.
+With that said, let's begin reading in II Samuel chapter 6, starting in verse 1 and see what the Lord has for us as we study His Word.